Auston Matthews Game Preview: Maple Leafs vs. Rangers

 Matthews Stats vs. the Rangers

-- The Rangers have given up 70 goals in total (2.7 per game), which ranks seventh in the NHL for fewest goals allowed.
+- The Rangers have given up 79 goals in total (2.7 per game), which ranks sixth in the league for fewest goals allowed.

 |2023-2024 Season